JazzXHiro/Obsidian/2 - Source Notes/Figma Workshop.md

 Raster Graphics - is when u have pixels.

 Vector Graphics - is based on mathematic calculations.
+Text is also always in Vector.
-Drawback -
+Drawback - some random shapes might not be supported

 FIgma works entirely on vector graphics.

+Exclude is opposite of intersect.